Donald Trump and fascism: Connections to self-identified fascists

-In early 2016, Trump tweeted Mussolini's quote that "it is better to live one day as a lion than 100 years as a sheep", attributed to social media account @ilduce2016 (Il Duce was Mussolini's honorific), an anonymous account secretly set-up by Gawker that posted #MakeAmericaGreatAgain tweets alongside Mussolini-related content and whose profile picture featured Mussolini's face with Trump's hair edited over it.
+In early 2016, Trump tweeted Mussolini's quote that "it is better to live one day as a lion than 100 years as a sheep," attributed to social media account @ilduce2016 (Il Duce was Mussolini's honorific), an anonymous account secretly set up by Gawker that posted #MakeAmericaGreatAgain tweets alongside Mussolini-related content and whose profile picture featured Mussolini's face with Trump's hair edited over it.
 When Trump was asked about the social media post in an interview with Chuck Todd, he said, "Chuck, it's OK to know it's Mussolini.
 Look, Mussolini was Mussolini... it's a very good quote, it's a very interesting quote, and I know it... and I know who said it.
 But what difference does it make whether it's Mussolini or somebody else?
 It's certainly a very interesting quote."
-In the same year, Trump shared a Twitter post from neo-Nazi account @WhiteGenocideTM and, three weeks after, he retweeted the same account again.
-Two days after, he retweeted another account with the handle @EustaceFash, whose profile banner included the words "white genocide".
+In the same year, Trump shared a Twitter post from neo-Nazi account @WhiteGenocideTM, and, three weeks after, he retweeted the same account again.
+Two days after, he retweeted another account with the handle @EustaceFash, whose profile banner included the words "white genocide."
 Trump's second retweet of @WhiteGenocideTM was shortly deleted.
 Andrew Anglin, from The Daily Stormer, said that Trump was "giving us the old wink-wink" and that "it isn't statistically possible" that Trump could have retweeted the two accounts "back to back" by accident.
 Also in 2016, Trump posted an image that showed the Star of David with the words "most corrupt candidate ever" written on it, juxtaposed with the face of Hillary Clinton in front of a pile of money.
 The image was later deleted and replaced with another version that featured a circle instead of the Star of David.

-According to NPR, Trump's golf club in Bedminster, New Jersey twice held speeches by Nazi sympathizer Timothy Hale-Cusanelli, who had previously said that, "Hitler should have finished the job."
+According to NPR, Trump's golf club in Bedminster, New Jersey, twice held speeches by Nazi sympathizer Timothy Hale-Cusanelli, who had previously said that "Hitler should have finished the job."
 In 2022, Trump was visited by self-described Nazi musical artist Kanye West and Holocaust denier Nick Fuentes at Mar-a-Lago.
-West said shortly after the dinner that, "I like Hitler."
+West said shortly after the dinner that "I like Hitler."
 Trump said after the incident that he did not know who Fuentes was.

-In August 2025, Trump's Department of Homeland Security published an ICE recruitment poster on Twitter labeled with the caption "Which way, American man?".
-This was a reference to Which Way Western Man?, a white supremacist book published by American neo-Nazi activist William Gayley Simpson.
-The title of the book is a popular Internet meme among the neo-Nazi movement.

-In August 2025 Henry Stout, founder of the Neo Nazi group Aryan Freedom Network said "Trump awakened a lot of people to the issues we've been raising for years.
+In August 2025 Henry Stout, founder of the neo-Nazi group Aryan Freedom Network, said, "Trump awakened a lot of people to the issues we've been raising for years.
 He's the best thing that's happened to us."
 He continued by stating that "our side won the election."

+In an interview with Maggie Haberman and Jonathan Swan for their book Regime Change, Trump stated that "no other president could do the shit I'm doing" and compared his political power to various authoritarian figures in history.
+In particular, he said that he was more powerful than Napoleon, Adolf Hitler, Mao Zedong, and Joseph Stalin, saying that they "maintained power through fear".